esse-jacques-dansomon/nextjs-course/COURSE.md

 - The object format supports three keys: `absolute`, `default`, and `template`, each serving different purposes.
 - The `default` key provides a fallback title for child route segments, while the `template` key creates dynamic titles with prefixes or suffixes.
 - The `absolute` key ignores the template set in parent segments, providing a completely new title.

+## 5. Navigation

+- To navigate between pages, Next.js provides a built-in router component. `Link` and `Router` components are used to create links and navigate between pages.
+- The `Link` component is used to create links to other pages, while the `Router` component is used to navigate between pages.
+- The `Link` component accepts a `href` prop, which is used to specify the URL to navigate to.